mstksg/inCode/copy/entries/typed-sm-lc-3.md

 > mundane backend names. `Index` proves the field exists; `Rec NameField scope`
 > lets the compiler recover the concrete string to print.

-### Compiling Expressions

-Here's the expression compiler for the JavaScript backend:
+### One Guard Expression

+Before compiling a whole machine, compile one expression.
+A guard expression is the smallest useful example because it must become JavaScript code returning a
+boolean:

 ```haskell
 !!!typed-sm-lc/MachineStage5.hs "renderExpr ::" "renderOp ::"